Point Mutation Cell Line

 PCR amplification and subsequent sequencing analysis verified that the monoclonal clone successfully harbors the precise c.A599C nucleotide substitution.

-Monoclonalsequencing peak Graph
+Monoclonalsequencing Peak Graph

 Advantage and Characteristic